civo/status/content/issues/2021-07-08-NYC01-workload-outage.md

 At 6:48 GMT, all workloads were restarted.

-Ate 7:03 AM GMT, workloads startup began
+At 7:03 AM GMT, workloads startup began